 Joseph Rennard Orton is credited with saving the Methodist church in Australia.
-He was born on 10 October 1875 at Hull, England.
-While working for a ship chandler in London he bcame active in Limehouse Wesleyan Chapel.
-In 1815, at the age of 40, he married Sarah Jame Bragg, and they set about having 12 children, four of whom died in infancy.
+He was born on 10 October 1795 at Hull, England.
+While working for a ship chandler in London he became active in Limehouse Wesleyan Chapel.
+In 1815, at the age of 20, he married Sarah Jane Bragg, and they set about having 12 children, four of whom died in infancy.

 Orton was deeply religious, and entered the Wesleyan ministry in 1826.
-He was posted to Jamaica, where his vocal concern about slavery landed him in gaol.
+He was posted to Jamaica, where his violations of the restrictions imposed on missionary work among the slaves landed him in gaol.
 He was released, the case quashed and the local magistrate dismissed, but the terrible conditions of the gaol undermined his health and, ultimately, contributed to his death.
 To help him recuperate, in 1830 the Church sent him to Bury-St-Edmonds in Suffolk.
 The following year he was sent to Australia, where Methodism was struggling for lack of strong leadership.

 Arriving in late 1831, Orton immediately set about bringing new order and life to the church.
 His assistants were spread far apart, from Parramatta to Hobart Town.
 He undertook extensive and hazardous travels to supervise the assistants.
 In 1832 he made the first of four journeys across the Blue Mountains to interior settlements, preaching along the route.
 He even preached to chain-gangs.

 In 1833 the church added to his relentless load by instructing him to spend 10 weeks in New Zealand visiting mission stations.
 Methodism in Australia, meanwhile, continued to grow rapidly, and Van Dieman's Land was soon made a separate district, with Orton at Hobart as first chair.
 On 24 April 1836 he became the first clergyman to preach in Melbourne.
 The following year he was corresponding with hopeful Methodists in South Australia.